What is security service edge?

-Not to be confused with secure access service edge (SASE), Gartner has defined the security service edge (SSE) as a convergence of network security services delivered from a purpose-built cloud platform.
-SSE can be considered a subset of the SASE framework with its architecture squarely focused on security services.
-The Gartner secure service edge comprises three core services:
+Security service edge (SSE), as defined by Gartner, is a convergence of network security services delivered from a purpose-built cloud platform.
+SSE can be considered a subset of the secure access service edge (SASE) framework with its architecture squarely focused on security services.
+The secure service edge comprises three core services:

-- Secure access to SaaS and cloud apps (CASB)
+- Secure access to SaaS and cloud apps via a cloud access security broker (CASB)

-- Secure remote access to private apps (ZTNA)
+- Secure remote access to private apps through zero trust network access (ZTNA)

-What problems have driven the need for SSE?
+What has driven the need for SSE?

-In the SASE framework, both network and security services should be consumed in a unified approach delivered from the cloud.
-Both the network and security aspects of SASE solutions are focused on improving the user-to-cloud app experience while reducing cost and complexity.
-Within SASE, SSE focuses on the unification of all security services, including secure web gateway (SWG), cloud access security broker (CASB), and zero trust network access (ZTNA).
-The other half of the SASE platform focuses on the simplification and unification of network services, including software-defined wide area networking (SD-WAN), WAN optimization, quality of service (QoS), and other means of improving routing to cloud apps.
+In the SASE framework, network and security services should be consumed through a unified, cloud-delivered approach.
+The networking and security aspects of SASE solutions focus on improving the user-to-cloud-app experience while reducing costs and complexity.
+You can look at a SASE platform in two slices.
+The SSE slice focuses on unifying all security services, including SWG, CASB, and ZTNA.
+The other, the WAN edge slice, focuses on doing so for networking services, including software-defined wide area networking (SD-WAN), WAN optimization, quality of service (QoS), and other means of improving routing to cloud apps.

-The advantages of SSE over traditional network security
+Advantages of SSE over traditional network security

 1. Better risk reduction